arlonproj/arlon/docs/gen2_overrides_proposal_1.md

 To accommodate this use case, we will need to use a directory structure that supports the use of kustomize overlays.
 Therefore, the directory structure would look like this for the project:

     (parent)
-    |- base
+    |- clustertemplate
     |- overlays
         |- usw2-cluster1
         |- usw2-cluster2
         |- use2-cluster1

-The base directory will store the base manifest for the final Cluster API manifests, as well as a kustomization.yaml file that identifies these Cluster API manifests as resources for kustomize to use.
+The clustertemplate directory will store the cluster template for the final Cluster API manifests, as well as a kustomization.yaml file that identifies these Cluster API manifests as resources for kustomize to use.

-The contents of kustomize file in base folder is as follows:
+The contents of kustomize file in clustertemplate folder is as follows:

     ```yaml
     resources:
     - basemanifest.yaml
     ```

-The kustomization.yaml states that the resources for cluster is in basemanifest.yaml file
+The kustomization.yaml states that the resources for cluster is in cluster templatemanifest.yaml file

 ## What consists in the cluster named folders?